The application portal is now open and will close at 11:59 p.m. EDT on October 18, 2024.

 Qualifications

-Stanford Science Fellowships are intended for exceptional early career scientists with great promise.
-At the start of the fellowship, eligible applicants will have been awarded their PhD within the last three years and will have no more than two years of prior postdoctoral experience.
-Candidates are sought who intend to pursue experimental and/or theoretical research in any natural science discipline.
-Fellows will hold primary appointments in an academic unit in any participating school appropriate to their research interests.
+At the start of the fellowship, eligible applicants will have been awarded their PhD within the last three years and will have no more than two years of prior postdoctoral experience at another institution.
+A Stanford Science Fellow will hold a primary appointment in an academic unit in any participating school appropriate to their research interests.

+International scholars are eligible to apply.
 Although Stanford Science Fellowships are awarded on the basis of a proposed research program, they are not awarded to accomplish a specific statement of work, and they do not lead to an employer-employee relationship.
 International scholars on an H-1B (employment) visa are therefore ineligible.
+In general, an international scholar must qualify for a J-1 visa, although an F-1 extension may be appropriate in some instances.
+Note: the Stanford Science Fellows program is open to applicants from all backgrounds, and applicants will be evaluated in conformance with applicable laws.

 Application Process